ChrisJiro/CSC-212-Final-CSC-392-Build-Badge/212-docsite/intro.md

-# :) Introduction and Summary
+# Introduction and Summary

-Our group wanted to create a database that would allow a company to efficiently track their customer’s information for their orders.
-Our program will allow users to check if a customer’s name exists in the database, sort customer orders by size, and check to see if there are duplicates in our system.
-Users are given an input prompt to select an operation and are given the appropriate output based on their selection.
+Our team aimed to develop a database designed to streamline a company’s tracking of customer information related to their orders.
+The functionality of our software includes verifying the existence of a customer’s name in the database, organizing customer orders by size, and identifying potential duplicates within the system.
+Users interact with the system through an input prompt, which allows them to choose an operation.
+The system then provides the corresponding output based on their selection.

+## Collaboration Information

+The scaffolding of our project includes a GitHub repository setup for asynchronous collaboration.
+We've divided tasks among team members and created a driver class to handle command line arguments and process inputs from txt files.

+## Goal

+Our aim is to achieve efficiency within our database.
+We shall do this keeping in mind the handling of large data entries as a future goal.

+## Utilized Data Structures and Abstractions

+* Bloom Filter
+* Trie
+* Radix Sort

+## Team Members

+* Jason Fopiano
+* Ethan DeMelo
+* Colleen Quinn
+* Christian Lopez